 - Find New Customers Faster with Shopify Sales Channels

-- Reach the right shoppers at the right time with Shopify's Google channel
+- Reach the right shoppers at the right time with the Google & YouTube app

 - Etsy and Shopify: How Three Makers Used Both to Grow Their Businesses